ip127001/Mean-authentication-app/README.md

 * As user login store token in user localstorage and clear it as long as it logout.
 * Authentication app that can be used with any project
 * use your mlab user and password to store user information remotely
+## just add npm install in main folder and angular folder